woodbine/SpendNetwork_dedupe/README.md

 Testing so far implies that roughly 10% of usm3 will be clustered together.

+### gazetteer

+This script (named "gazetteer" as this is what dedupe calls it) matches between records from different files, but without the 1:1 constraint of record_linkage.
+Set up to cluster one or more (up to five) unmatched supplier strings to a single supplier from the supplier table.

+(I think it can kind of be thought of like running single_file_cluster on unmatched suppliers to cluster any together before then matching to supplier names)

+Currently uses the same settings and training for matching as is used in result_linkage.

 ## Setup (from dedupe repo)
 We recommend using [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html) for working in a virtualized development environment.
 [Read how to set up virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).